xdavidel/dwl/README.md

 - numlock - enable numlock / capslock on startup.
 - attachbottom - new clients will be added to the bottom of the stack.
 - shiftview - move a client in the stack.
+- focusMonPointer - move the cursor to a newly focused monitor.

 ## Building dwl